olets/hometown-prompt/README.md

 ## Performance

+Git Prompt Kit is built on gitstatus.
 See [gitstatus's documentation](https://github.com/romkatv/gitstatus) for details on its performance and how it works.

 Snapshot with macOS 10.14 on early-2015 MacBook Pro (2.9 GHz Intel Core i5, 16 GB 1867 MHz DDR3), zsh 5.3, zinit 3.1, iTerm2 3.3.9.